 SPEED and CHOPPING:

 While there is a slight difference in the reported maximum speeds of the spinning blades, for all intent purposes it is negligible.
-The major difference between the Blendtec and Vitamix is in the low speed control.
+The major difference between the Designer Series and 7500 is in the low speed control.
 On its lowest speed setting, the Blendtec Designer Series spins at ~ 4100 RPMs.
-This is significantly faster than the Vitamix 7500 low speed of ~ 500 RPMs.
-The next speed level of the Blendtec jumps to about 8000 RPM while the Vitamix 7500 allows for a gradual increase in speed (practically infinite speeds).
-The result is that you have precise control and lower speeds with a Vitamix.
+This is faster than the Vitamix 7500 low speed of ~ 500 RPMs.
+The next speed level of the Blendtec jumps to about 8000 RPM while the Vitamix allows for a more gradual increase in speed.
+The result is that you have variable control and lower speeds with a Vitamix.
 This means that you can more easily accomplish chopping tasks with the Vitamix.
-Making chunky salsa or fine chopping soup vegetables for example is easily done with the Vitamix 7500 but rather difficult with the Blendtec.
+Making chunky salsa or fine chopping soup vegetables for example is more easily done with the Vitamix 7500 than with the Blendtec Designer Series.

 Warranty and Durability